NTUA-Edge-Robotics/YoloProcessing/README.md

 # YoloParallel

-The project aims to benchmark the performance of [YOLOv5](https://github.com/ultralytics/yolov5) using parallel and linear processing.
+The project aims to benchmark the inference speed of [YOLOv5](https://github.com/ultralytics/yolov5) using parallel and linear processing.

 ## Installation